vladislavturlai/TicketWorld/README.md

 As mentioned above, this project is based on [Cookiecutter Django Rest](https://github.com/agconti/cookiecutter-django-rest) and contains some code that is not written by me.

 **[IMPORTANT] My code can be found in the `ticketworld/reservations` module.**
+Note: Tickets will never be released once booked.
+As agreed, this functionality is out of scope.

 Start the dev server for local development: